Effect modification happens when a particular variable has separate, different exposure effects depending on another variable.

 How to Study Effect Modification

 If the experiment or research project is already performed, you can still study effect modifiers while analyzing the data.
 A first step would be stratifying the data by possible effect modifiers, and then running stratum-specific estimates.
-If you locate a difference, you will need to run a statistical test to determine whether or not it is statistically significant given the size of your data set.
+If you locate a difference, you will need to run a test to find out if it is statistically significant given the size of your data set.

 Pennsylvania State University Eberly College of Science.
 Stat 507 Lesson 3: Measurement Exposure Frequency; Association between Exposure and Disease; Precison and Accuracy.
 3.5 – Bias, Confounding and Effect Modification.
 Course Notes.
 Retrieved from https://onlinecourses.science.psu.edu/stat507/node/34/ on August 5, 2018.------------------------------------------------------------------------------